MercuryPay/IDTech.Shuttle.ObjC/README.md

-Shuttle.ObjC - IDTECH Shuttle plus Manual Key Entry
+Shuttle.ObjC - IDTECH Shuttle plus Manual Key Entry for iPad
 ============
 Greetings!
 Thank you for requesting the Mobile Starter Kit from Mercury®.
 We’re very excited to provide you with this hands-on experience to see what mobile payments can do for your business.